Yogee-s/dexterous_hand-simulation/docs/Original_README.md

 cd dexmv-sim

 # The provoided package version in the yml is our testing environment, you do not need to follow the version of each python package precisely to run this code.
-conda env update -f environment.yml
-#pip install torch and yacs if needed
-conda activate dexmv
-pip install -e .
+conda env create -f environment.yml conda activate dexmv pip install -e .